Bifeld History, Family Crest & Coats of Arms

 Early Origins of the Bifeld family

-The surname Bifeld was first found in Northamptonshire, where they held a family seat
+The surname Bifeld was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Bifeld family